 Interest income is earned based on the effective interest rate, based on the carrying amount before allowances.
-Interest earned on assets measured at fair value through profit and loss is recognized based on the effective interest rate.
+Interest earned on assets measured at fair value through profit and loss is recognised based on the effective interest rate.
 For assets that are credit-impaired when purchased or originated, the carrying amount after allowances for ECL is the basis for applying the effective interest rate.

 Financial assets are derecognised when the right to received cash flows from the financial assets have expired or where the Bank has transferred substantially all risks and rewards of ownership.
 Financial liabilities are derecognised when they are extinguished, that is, when the obligation is discharged, cancelled or expires.
 Financial assets that are transferred to a third party but do not qualify for derecognition are presented in the statement of financial position as 'Pledged assets', if the transferee has the right to sell or repledge them.
-Financial assets that are transferred to a third party but do not qualify for derecognition are presented in the statement of financial position as 'Pledged assets', if the transferee has the right to sell or repledge them.